Feliciaxyao/ICML2024-FSTTA/README.md

 ## Acknowledgements
-Our code is based on [DUET](https://github.com/cshizhe/VLN-DUET).
+Our implementations are partially based on [VLN-DUET](https://github.com/cshizhe/VLN-DUET), [HM3DAutoVLN](https://github.com/cshizhe/HM3DAutoVLN) and [VLN-BEVBert](https://github.com/MarSaKi/VLN-BEVBert.git).
 Thanks to the authors for sharing their code.

 ## Related Work